Ginkgo improves quality of life

 Nootropics Expert Tested and ApprovedI recommend using Ginkgo Biloba as a nootropic supplement.

-Gingko biloba that has not been standardized to at least 24% flavone glycosides and 6% terpenes does not appear to be effective.
+Ginkgo biloba that has not been standardized to at least 24% flavone glycosides and 6% terpenes does not appear to be effective.
 So make sure you buy a standardized Ginkgo supplement.

 Ginkgo increases alertness, focus, concentration and memory even in the young and healthy.
-Many neurohackers report immediate effects of supplementing with Gingko.
+Many neurohackers report immediate effects of supplementing with Ginkgo.
 But others find they need several weeks for the active compounds found in Ginkgo to take effect.

 We suggest dosing up to 240 mg per day split into 3 doses throughout your day.
 But please refer to the “Side Effects” section of this article before you start using Ginkgo.
 It’s a powerful supplement and could interact with some medications.